 And if the tickets for your new dates cost more than your original tickets, you will have to pay the difference.
 If the tickets are cheaper than your original dates, you get no money back.

 This strategy works for any park ticket linked to My Disney Experience.
 It doesn’t matter if you bought it through Undercover Tourist or direct from Disney.

 When in doubt, call and talk with a Cast Member.
-They have been known to sprinkle a fair amount of pixie dust whenever possible.
+They have been known to sprinkle a fair amount of pixie dust whenever possible, especially for extenuating circumstances.